LucasPatenaude/ScoreSpot/README.md

 ## What is this Program?

-This program will hook into a football (soccer) stats API and display the data back to the user
+This program will hook into the [Football (Soccer) Stats API](https://www.football-data.org) and display the data back to the user

 ## What Features Do We Want to Add?